Skip to main content Skip to secondary navigation

 Dean: Daniel Colman; Director and Associate Dean: Jennifer Deitz

-Continuing Studies offers approximately 650 courses per year, attracting more than 17,000 lifelong learners.
-Courses in liberal arts and sciences, wellness and health, creative writing, and professional development are offered both on campus and online.
+Stanford Continuing Studies offers approximately 500 courses per year, attracting more than 17,000 lifelong learners.
+Courses in liberal arts and sciences, wellness and health, creative writing, business, tech, and data science are taught both on campus and online.
 Continuing Studies courses are open to adult learners everywhere.

 Accreditation